Modern Bathroom Mood Board

 Tile for the modern bathroom mood board

 Oh, the tile.
 Just like with the paint colors, there are entirely too many tile choices.

 Picking the tile was probably the hardest part of the entire bathroom design.
 I went back and forth between a more traditional marble tile, patterned cement tile, every shape tile, and different color tile.

 I finally decided on this pretty patterned porcelain tile for the floors.
 Other options I considered were basketweave marble and large marble hexagons.

 I ended up choosing the patterned porcelain tile because it felt unique and different.
 Since I decided earlier on to not just have a predictable, builder-grade bathroom, I knew I had to push the design a bit further.

-The floor of the shower (I think?) is going to be either porcelain penny tile like this or mini hexagons like this or this.
-After making the “big” tile decisions, I needed to take a break from decision making.
+The floor of the shower (I think?) is going to be either porcelain penny tile or mini hexagons like this.
+After making the “big” tile decisions, I needed to take a break from decision-making.
 So, it’s still up in the air 😉

 Tub, Shower, and Faucets